EnejeJubilee/Sales-Performance-Analysis-on-Nova-Retail-Ltd/README.md

 * Provide regular training and performance incentives for sales representatives to improve consistency and close performance gaps.
 * Review and optimize discount strategies to enhance profitability while maintaining competitive pricing.

+## CONCLUSION
+This analysis provided valuable insights into Nova Retail Ltd.’s sales performance across cities, products, and customers.
+By leveraging these findings, the company can make informed decisions to improve operations, enhance profitability, and sustain business growth.